Best energy gels for cycling 2026: Quick hits of carbohydrates for all your athletic endeavours

 Bonking, hitting the wall, blowing up, running out of gas, the wheels falling off.
 Whatever you call it, it's an unpleasant feeling that most athletes have experienced.
-It's technical term is exercise-induced hypoglycaemia, and it's caused by your body's glycogen stores becoming depleted.
-Luckily it's easily preventable with the help of the best energy gels.
+Its technical term is exercise-induced hypoglycaemia, and it occurs when your body's glycogen stores become depleted.
+Luckily, it's easily preventable with the help of the best energy gels for cycling.

-Like the best energy bars and the best energy drinks, gels are designed with one primary goal in mind, and that is to provide you with easy-to-process carbohydrates.
+Like the best energy bars and the best energy drinks, gels are designed with one primary goal in mind: to provide you with easy-to-process carbohydrates.
 This is usually in the form of glucose, sometimes with added fructose, which your body converts to glycogen.
 This glycogen is then processed by the cells in your muscles to create energy, which in turn is used to turn the pedals, take the next stride, swim the next stroke… pick your poison.

 As we explain in our in-depth guide to cycling nutrition, your liver and muscles can only store a certain amount of glycogen, enough for around one to two hours of work depending on how trained you are.
 If you were to continue to exercise beyond that limit without refuelling, the result - the bonking mentioned earlier on - will not only affect your ability to push on the pedals, but your cognitive ability too, with symptoms including nausea, extreme physical weakness, poor coordination, and dizziness.

-So that's the why, now for the what.
-Or perhaps more specifically, the which.
-Which are the best energy gels?
-What separates a good one from a bad one?
-To answer these questions and more, I've spent the past few months testing, tasting and researching in a bid to find which provide the greatest boost, which is the easiest to eat on the go, which is the best for our environment, which tastes the best, and more.
+But what are the best energy gels for cycling?
+There are a lot of options out there, so what separates a good one from a bad one?
+To answer these questions and more, I spent months testing, tasting and researching in a bid to find which energy gel provides the greatest boost, which is the easiest to eat on the go, which is the best for our environment, which tastes the best, and more.

 You can trust Cyclingnews